What is Mathematical Reasoning?

-Mathematical reasoning is a part of mathematics where we determine the truth values of the given statements.
-The Mathematical Reasoning Statements are common in most of the competitive exams like JEE and the questions are extremely easy and fun to solve.
+Mathematical reasoning or the principle of mathematical reasoning is a part of mathematics where we determine the truth values of the given statements.
+These reasoning statements are common in most of the competitive exams like JEE and the questions are extremely easy and fun to solve.
 Let us understand what reasoning in maths is in this article and know how to solve questions easily.

 Consider the following Statement: